Quantum Linear Gravity in de Sitter Universe On Gupta-Bleuler vacuum state: Introduction

-This method was generalized to quantization of: 1) the massive free field in de Sitter spapce \cite{gareta1}, 2) the interaction QFT in Minkowski space ($\lambda \phi^4$ theory) \cite{ta02}, 3) the calculation of the one-loop effective action for scalar field in a general curved space-time \cite{ta05}, 4) Casimir effect \cite{knrt01} and 5) QED in Minkowskian space time \cite{fotaza12,rt11}, all of which resulted in a natural re-normalisation of the solution.

-The linear quantum gravity in de Sitter space in the usual QFT was presented very well by Iliopoulos et al. \cite{il}.
-Antoniadis, Iliopoulos and Tomaras \cite{anilto} have shown that the pathological large-distance behaviour (infra-red divergence) of the graviton propagator on a de Sitter background does not manifest itself in the quadratic part of the effective action in the one-loop approximation.
+The recent cosmological observations are strongly in favour of positive acceleration for present universe and thus most suitably represented by de Sitter space-time.
+In other words, de Sitter space-time is an excellent choice for representing the background space-time of our universe.
+The linear quantum gravity in de Sitter space was studied thoroughly by Iliopoulos et al. \cite{il,anilto}.
+They have shown that the pathological large-distance behavior (infra-red divergence) of the graviton propagator on a de Sitter background does not manifest itself in the quadratic part of the effective action in the one-loop approximation \cite{il,anilto}.
 This means that the pathological behaviour of the graviton propagator may be gauge dependent and so should not appear in an effective way as a physical quantity.
-The linear gravity (the traceless rank-2 ``massless'' tensor field) on de Sitter space is indeed built up from copies of the minimally coupled scalar field \cite{ta97}.
-It has been shown that one can construct a covariant quantization of the ``massless'' minimally coupled scalar field in de Sitter space-time, which is causal and free of any infra-red divergence \cite{ta97,dere, gareta1}.
-The essential point of that paper is the unavoidable presence of the negative norm states.
-Although they do not propagate in the physical space, they play a renormalizing role.
-In the present paper, we shall show that this is also true for linear gravity (the traceless rank-2 ``massless'' tensor field).
-The linear quantum gravity in the new QFT was considered also in \cite{ta2}.
-They calculated the propagator, which is covariant and free of any infra-red divergence.
+The linear gravity (the traceless rank-2 ``massless'' tensor field) on de Sitter ambient space formalism was built rudimentary from the minimally coupled scalar field \cite{ta97}.
+It has been shown that the application of Krein space quantization to the minimally coupled scalar field in de Sitter space has resulted in removal of infrared and ultraviolet divergences and henceforth naturally maintained the principle of causality \cite{ta97,dere,gareta1}.
+Construction of linear gravity in de Sitter universe through Krein space quantization which will present in this paper, pursuing a similar path for the earlier works \cite{gareta1,ta3}.
+A notable consequence of this construction is absence of divergence in Green function at large distances, resulting in removal of infra-red divergence \cite{gareta1,ta3}.
+This method was applied in various area of QFT and/or QED where all resulted in natural renormalization of the solutions \cite{fotaza12,ta02,ta05,knrt01,rt11}.

-The crucial point about the minimally coupled scalar field lies in the fact that there is no de Sitter invariant decomposition where ${\cal H}_+$ and ${\cal H}_-$ are Hilbert and anti-Hilbert spaces respectively.
-For this reason our states contain negative frequency solutions and consequently the use of a Krein space ({\it i.e.} Hilbert $\oplus$ anti-Hilbert space) is necessitated.
-For the scalar massive field where such a decomposition exists as a de Sitter invariant, ${\cal H}_+$ as the usual physical state space $({\cal H}_{-}={\cal H}_{+}^{*})$ suffices \cite{gareta1}.
-Presence of negative states solutions plays the key role in the re-normalization procedure.